Some people don’t suspect they’re pregnant until they miss their period. This usually happens about 15 days past ovulation (DPO).

 Ovulation occurs when an ovary releases an egg.
-The egg travels to the fallopian tube and awaits fertilization by a male sperm.
+The egg travels to the fallopian tube and awaits fertilization by a sperm.
 A fertilized egg then continues its journey to the uterus.

 After conception, your body produces a pregnancy hormone called human chorionic gonadotropin (hCG), which is responsible for several pregnancy symptoms.
 These symptoms vary for every woman and every pregnancy.

 But if you take a pregnancy test shortly after implantation, the test could return a negative result due to your body producing low amounts of the pregnancy hormone.

 Implantation bleeding can occur around the time when you expect a menstrual cycle, so you may mistake implantation bleeding for your period.

 Implantation bleeding doesn’t last as long as a menstrual cycle, and it’s usually lighter than a normal period.
-Implantation can cause early pregnancy symptoms such as lower abdominal pain that mimics menstrual cramps, and/or a higher basal body temperature.
+Implantation can cause early pregnancy symptoms such as lower abdominal pain that mimics menstrual cramps, or a higher basal body temperature.

 To combat headaches and dizziness, keep fluids in your body and drink at least eight glasses of water a day.

 Your breasts may become swollen and sore, and you may have nipple sensitivity.
 Wearing a bra can be uncomfortable, but these symptoms usually disappear within a few weeks as your body adjusts to hormonal changes.

 Increased hormone levels not only affect your breasts and nipples, but they can also affect your digestion tract.
 Digestion can slow down, resulting in fewer bowel movements or constipation.

 Increasing your water and fiber intake and limiting carbonated drinks and gas-producing foods (broccoli, beans, dairy, etc.) can ease constipation and flatulence.

 Many women experience morning sickness at some point during their first trimester.
-This includes nausea and/or vomiting.
-Although this is an early pregnancy symptom, it can happen at any time during pregnancy.
+This includes nausea or vomiting.

 Some women don’t have vomiting and nausea, but others experience both symptoms soon after ovulation.
 The sickness may only occur in the mornings, or throughout the entire day.